Robert Borsak MLC

 Robert Brown MLC

-As Brown noted in his inaugural speech, the Party is roughly evenly split between Labor and conservatives when it comes to voting in the Legislative Assembly.
-But, "All shooters have had a disproportionate measure of regulation and legislation shoved down their throats since the early 1990s.
-Most of it is bad legislation and over-regulation."
+Having stood down from the Game Council, Robert was elected to Parliament on the resignation of John Tingle MLC, on May 3, 2006, and was re-elected in the March 2011 State election, for an eight year term.
+As Brown noted in his Parliamentary inaugural speech, the Party is roughly evenly split between Labor and conservatives when it comes to voting in the Legislative Assembly.
+But, he said, “All shooters have had a disproportionate measure of regulation and legislation shoved down their throats since the early 1990s.
+Most of it is bad legislation and over-regulation.”

-He has since been very active in the inner workings of the House via committees.
-Among others, he's a member of the Joint Standing Committee on Road Safety (Staysafe), and was elected chair of the vital Select Committee on Recreational Fishing in November 2009.
-Tables in December last year, the report recommends identifying land-based licensed and unlicensed discharges and pollution into marine protected areas and prioritising them for remedial action.
+Since his election, Robert has been very active in the inner workings of the House via the LC Committees.
+Among others, he was a member of the Joint Standing Committee on Road Safety (Staysafe) from 2006-2011, and was elected Chair of the vital Select Committee on Recreational Fishing in November 2009.
+Tabled in December 2010, the report recommended a five year Moratorium on the creation of any new Marine Parks.
+Robert turned that into Legislation, when he successfully prosecuted a Private Member’s Bill to do just that, in 2011.

-“We will encourage the government to broaden the implementation of conservations through sustainable use – terrestrial and marine,” says Brown.
+“We will encourage the government to broaden the implementation of conservations through sustainable use – terrestrial and marine,” Brown says.

 “For too long the fishers – like shooters before them – ignored the insidious advance of animal rights extremist ideology into the political spectrum.
 But no more.”